|

 Thinking

-Thinking Circuit refers to a systematic and continuous thinking process
+Circuit refers to a systematic and continuous thinking process

 structured as a cycle comprising stages of information intake,